-Transit Development Plan Update: Initiate an update of the Transit Development Plan by framing the necessary transit issues based upon the input received during the LPlan 2040 public process.
-This will specifically provide an analysis of coverage vs demand model transit systems.
+Transit Development Plan Update: Initiate an update of the Transit Development Plan (TDP) by framing the necessary transit issues based upon the input received during the LPlan 2040 public process.
+This study would explore how transit services should be delivered in the planning period and include a feasibility analysis of a multimodal transportation center.